nielsvm/lxc-containers/README.md

 ### apache-memcached-php55, drupal8
 *Debian 7*, *Apache 2*, *Memcached*, *PHP 5.5*

 Simple webserver that mounts your home directory into the container, and runs Apache as your user.
 PHP is mainly left default with `opcache` set to `128m` and various Xdebug settings enabled and memcached at `64m`.
-You need to provide a couple of vhost files in `sites-available` outside of the container, and relatively symlink them from `sites-enabled`.
-On your main machine, you need to put records in `/etc/hosts` pointing to `10.0.3.10`.
+Once your container is fully started and prompts you with a login terminal, point your browser at http://10.0.3.10/ for further instructions.

 ### apache-memcached-mysql-php55, drupal8my
 *Debian 7*, *Apache 2*, *MySQL*, *Memcached*, *PHP 5.5*

 Simple webserver that mounts your home directory into the container, and runs Apache as your user.
 PHP is mainly left default with `opcache` set to `128m` and various Xdebug settings enabled and memcached at `64m`.
-You need to provide a couple of vhost files in `sites-available` outside of the container, and relatively symlink them from `sites-enabled`.
-On your main machine, you need to put records in `/etc/hosts` pointing to `10.0.3.10`.
 This container ships with MySQL installed, which you can connect to with `root`/`root`.
+Once your container is fully started and prompts you with a login terminal, point your browser at http://10.0.3.10/ for further instructions.

 ### apache-memcached-php53, drupal7
 *Debian 7*, *Apache 2*, *Memcached*, *PHP 5.3*

 Simple webserver that mounts your home directory into the container, and runs Apache as your user.
 PHP is mainly left default with `apc` set to `128m` and various Xdebug settings enabled and memcached at `64m`.
-You need to provide a couple of vhost files in `sites-available` outside of the container, and relatively symlink them from `sites-enabled`.
-On your main machine, you need to put records in `/etc/hosts` pointing to `10.0.3.10`.
+Once your container is fully started and prompts you with a login terminal, point your browser at http://10.0.3.10/ for further instructions.

 ### apache-memcached-mysql-php53, drupal7my
 *Debian 7*, *Apache 2*, *MySQL*, *Memcached*, *PHP 5.3*

 Simple webserver that mounts your home directory into the container, and runs Apache as your user.
 PHP is mainly left default with `apc` set to `128m` and various Xdebug settings enabled and memcached at `64m`.
-You need to provide a couple of vhost files in `sites-available` outside of the container, and relatively symlink them from `sites-enabled`.
-On your main machine, you need to put records in `/etc/hosts` pointing to `10.0.3.10`.
 This container ships with MySQL installed, which you can connect to with `root`/`root`.
+Once your container is fully started and prompts you with a login terminal, point your browser at http://10.0.3.10/ for further instructions.

 ### bare
 *Debian 7*